dellock6/veeam-iac-lab/README.md

 Here I'm collecting all the components for creating a small Veeam lab:

 packer:
+  - ubuntu2404: create a Ubuntu 22.04 template using Packer
   - ubuntu2204: create a Ubuntu 22.04 template using Packer
   - win2019: create a Windows 2019 template using Packer